The 20 Best Neighborhoods in Austin: Where to Live in 20224 Dec Rebecca Yazzie

 Located in the northeast corner of the Hill Country, Leander is a fast-growing suburban community situated north of Cedar Park.
 About 25 miles away from downtown Austin, it’s close to technology employers and the Capital MetroRail Red Line train, making it convenient for commuting.
 Outdoor enthusiasts will enjoy the Sarita Valley Greenbelt and Devine Lake Park.
 Plentiful local shopping and dining options mean that residents don’t have to venture far from home for daily essentials.

-Leander homes tend to be affordable, family-friendly houses of various sizes, ranging from historical homes to suburban single-family houses to luxury estates.
-The median home price for Leander is $340,000.
+Leander homes tend to be houses of various sizes, ranging from historical homes to suburban single-family houses to luxury estates.
+The median home price for Leander is $465,000.

 Children who live in the Leander area attend public schools of the Leander Independent School District, recognized for its academic excellence and offering gifted and talented classes as well as special education programs.
 Nearby private schools include the Founders Classical Academy charter school and Harbor Christian School.

-Why Leander: Affordable family-friendly community with excellent schools, exceptional amenities, and within commuting distance of downtown Austin
+Why Leander: More affordable than Austin with excellent schools, exceptional amenities, and within commuting distance of downtown

-The Vibe: Family oriented community with a relaxed Hill Country atmosphere
+The Vibe: Quiet community with a relaxed Hill Country atmosphere

 Mueller is a nationally recognized community in Central Austin.
 Formerly the Austin Mueller Airport, this self-styled “sustainable, transit-oriented community" is dotted with relics of the old airport, including hangars repurposed as studios and stages, lending an eclectic air to this walkable community.
 Residents of Mueller enjoy having their own on-site grocery store and a weekly farmers market, plus easy access to Austin-Bergstrom International Airport and downtown Austin.
 Medical professionals will enjoy being near major employers such as Dell Seton Medical Center and Dell Children's Medical Center.